Richardsl/heatmap-calendar-obsidian/README.md

 ## Intensity:
 The "Intensity" means which intensity of color to use, for instance from light-green to dark-green.
 The plugin currently supports five intensities, and they will be distributed between the highest and lowest number you pass to "intensity".
-If the number range 0-100 is used, numbers between 1-20 would map to the ligthest color, 40-60 would map to mid intensity color, and 80-100 would map to max intensity.
+If the number range 0-100 is used, numbers between 1-20 would map to the lightest color, 40-60 would map to mid intensity color, and 80-100 would map to max intensity.

 Dataview's time variables are supported without any conversion, as they return milliseconds by default.
 **[time:: 1 hours, 35 minutes] => intensity: page.time**